WebberHuang1118/sb-log-analyzer/README.md

 ## Features
 - **Search & sort mode:**
-  - Searches for files matching the given patterns under the specified directory.
+  - Searches for files matching the given patterns under `logs/` in the support bundle directory.
   - Finds lines containing the search string.
   - Excludes lines containing the exclude string (if provided).
   - Sorts the results by timestamp (ISO8601 format required in log lines).
-  - For log files under `/logs/longhorn-system/<pod>/`, prepends `[owner node]:` to each line using pod info from Kubernetes (requires `kubectl` access to a real cluster or an `sb` simulator).
+  - When `--annotate-pods` is used, for log files under `/logs/longhorn-system/<pod>/`, prepends `[owner node]:` to each line using pod info from support bundle or from Kubernetes (requires either pod information in the support bundle or `kubectl` access to a cluster).
   - Collapses multiple blank lines into a single blank line.
 - **Filter-only mode:**
   - Removes lines containing any string in `remove_list`.